Our local theater marketing team created a poster for an upcoming show, but the director did not like the girl in the logo.

 - Context: Seen in public places like grocery store bulletin boards, etc.

 - Conclusion: The poster needs to grab people’s attention and quickly give them the information they need.

 - Logo: The director wanted something more sophisticated and less focused on dancing girls.
-After doing a search, we chose something similar to this, which I modified.

 - Color scheme: Goes well with the story—dark and dramatic, with Nazis.
 The red on black type is a little hard to read; I brightened the red and made the size larger.